ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In today’s fast-paced 🚀 web development world, Next.js stands out as a powerful framework for building performance and 📈 scalable web…</blockquote>

 <h3>4.
+What is Next.js Middleware? - <a href="https://medium.com/@lior_amsalem/what-is-next-js-middleware-a6e076f63741" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Lior Amsalem`**

+<blockquote>Next.js middleware is a powerful feature that allows developers to execute custom server-side logic during the request/response cycle…</blockquote>

+<h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Jonathan Yahav`**

 <blockquote>I was surprised at the lack of free-to-use, premade displacement maps online.
 I was even more surprised at how easy it was to make my own.</blockquote>

-<h3>5.
-The Real Reason OpenAI Abandoned Next.js for Remix - <a href="https://medium.com/@ImpactInsider/the-real-reason-openai-abandoned-next-js-for-remix-a4b2622ee9b2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vlad Shostak`**

-<blockquote>The surprising reasons behind OpenAI’s move and what it means for the future of web development</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>